Carry on, check or transport your pets

 |Service animals||All destinations||No charge|

 *Charges shown above apply for each destination without a voluntary stopover/connection of 4 hours or more.
 If your itinerary includes a voluntary stopover/connection of more than 4 hours, charges apply for each connection segment.
 All pet charges are non-refundable and apply per pet, each way.
+Due to increased flight changes, we’ve stopped checking pets for now.
+Charges for transporting your pet with American Airlines Cargo may vary depending on the trip details and size of the animal and kennel.

 We have temperature restrictions to make sure your pet isn’t exposed to extreme heat or cold: